CBE544/CBE544-2019.github.io/ASE/Adsorption/README.md

 <a name='adsorption-sites'></a>

-### Adsorption Sites ###

 ### Python Script to add Adsorbate ###
 Here is the python script we will use to add an adsorbate to our surface.
-The important aspects of this script are that is reads in two files: bare.traj and EC.traj.
+This script reads in two files: bare.traj and EC.traj.
 EC.traj has been provided to you in the FinalProject directory.
 The bare.traj is going to be the surface you have constructed in your previous calculations.
 So in order to build this surface you must copy the fin.traj from Task 1 to the directory where you plan to run the adsorption DFT calculation.
 Also copy in EC.traj and the script you will need to submit your job (vasp-ase.sub and opt-ads.py).
 Next rename the fin.traj to bare.traj.
 In order to adsorb to the specified sites you must get the position of the atoms on the LiCoO<sub>2</sub> surface and alter the position=(XX,XX) accordingly.
 Next we need to specify the mol index of the atom we want to adsorb to this site so we will change mol_index = "INDEX of O atom in EC trajectory".
 This can be found by looking at the EC adsorbate through ASE.

 ```python
 #!/usr/bin/env python